Photo credit: Hannah Olinger, Unsplash

 The reasonable person test applies for a director's duty of care and diligence and their business judgments.
 Broadly, business judgement has to do with the action or inaction of directors in running the business of the company.

-Do you have a question about the care and diligence of a director?
+Do you have questions or comments about the care and diligence of a director?
 Be sure to leave them below.